Average Weather in Galveston Texas, United States

 Average Daily Incident Shortwave Solar Energy

-For the purposes of this report, the geographical coordinates of Galveston are 29.301 deg latitude, -94.798 deg longitude, and 3 ft elevation (map ).
+For the purposes of this report, the geographical coordinates of Galveston are 29.301 deg latitude, -94.798 deg longitude, and 3 ft elevation.

-The topography within 2 miles of Galveston is essentially flat, with a maximum elevation change of 20 feet, and an average elevation above sea level of 5 feet.
+The topography within 2 miles of Galveston is essentially flat, with a maximum elevation change of 20 feet and an average elevation above sea level of 5 feet.
 Within 10 miles is also essentially flat (26 feet).
-Within 50 miles contains only modest variations in elevation (112 feet).
+Within 50 miles is essentially flat (112 feet).

 The area within 2 miles of Galveston is covered by artificial surfaces (54%), water (25%), and bare soil (11%), within 10 miles by water (80%), and within 50 miles by water (57%) and cropland (19%).